This post was written with significant input from Heather Agyepong and Adam Minter.

 Not much in Agbogbloshie qualifies as a best or even adequate practice when it comes to dealing with toxic materials.
 Most scrap workers use, instead, the practices available to a small-scale recycling industry that functions on very little capital.
 However, despite its drawbacks, Agbogbloshie plays a key role in Ghana’s massive and thriving repair and re-use economy.

 Scrap metals recovered by its businesses are used in manufacturing businesses across Accra, contributing to the kind of “circular economy” to which many more developed nations aspire.
-Read this essay on informal sector innovation in west Africa for more.
 Rather than demolish this already functioning circular economy, Ghana’s government could improve on it.

 Some younger inhabitants report that the work in Agbogbloshie was one of the main factors deterring them from crime and even more precarious modes of survival.
 This eviction will have huge long term effects.